TapasKumarDutta1/licenseplate/README.md

 ## Postprocessing

-Used Non max supression for post processing
+Used test time augmentation and weighted box fusion for post processing

 ## Results